cc-learningTogether/learning-together_python/README.md

 6. To leave the virtual environment. `(.<name>) [test@localhost ~]$ deactivate`

-7. When you ready to share your change push `development` branch in Github.
+7. When you ready to share your change, push `development` branch in Github.

 ## GitHub Container Registry